 The Group's business is subject to numerous laws and regulations, such as spatial planning and land development requirements (including local laws on zoning plans), construction codes, requirements for real property trade, seller's liability and land use restrictions.
 Changes in the legal system and frequency with which they are introduced may significantly affect the manner in which businesses operate and their financial results.
 This also applies to the Group's business, as investment projects in the property development industry depend on the fulfilment of numerous requirements under civil and administrative law (construction law, planning regulations, consumer law, local laws on zoning plans, etc.).
 The entry into force of any new regulation with a significant impact on business activity may cause direct and significant changes on the real property market through a substantial rise in project costs (e.g. a change in technical standards applicable to buildings) or a change in contracts with property buyers or tenants.
 Furthermore, the enactment of any new laws that are open to conflicting interpretations may give rise to uncertainty as to the actual legal situation, which may in turn entail temporary suspension of many projects prompted by concerns about the possible adverse consequences of applying such ambiguous regulations (such as financial losses or even criminal sanctions for actions or omissions made under the applicable laws which are then construed by courts or public administration authorities to the disadvantage of the business).
-These factors may have a material adverse effect on the Company's and the Group's business, financial condition and results of operations, and consequently on the Company's ability to perform its obligations under the Bonds.
+These factors may have a material adverse effect on the Company's and the Group's business, financial condition and results of operations.